-Are you familiar with ramen noodles?
-You can find them in the grocery store in the soup aisle - the little bags or cups of dried noodles with soup flavored powders.
+You can find cheap ramen noodles in the grocery store soup aisle - the little bags or cups of dried noodles with soup flavored powders.
 They're cheap and easy to prepare.
 Just add hot water and in about three minutes and you have an instant meal.

-Sure they're tasty, but they're also high in fat and low in nutrition.
-So do you love ramen noodles anyway?
-Then here is how to make them healthier.
+Sure they're high in fat and low in nutrition, but if you do you love ramen noodles anyway - here's how to make them healthier.

-- Take a look at the label for your ramen noodles.
+- Take a look at the label.
 Notice the package says there are two servings per package.
 This means that half of your package of ramen noodles will provide you with 195 calories, four grams of protein, 28 grams of carbohydrates, one gram of fiber, over seven grams total fat and 3 grams saturated fat.
 One serving of ramen noodles also has about 500 milligrams sodium.

 - Prepare your noodles by cooking one package of chicken flavor ramen noodles until soft in three cups of water.
 Add the flavor packet.
 Add one cup of chopped or cubed cooked chicken breast meat.
 Add one cup of your favorite frozen vegetable mix such as peas, carrots and onions.
 Stir until vegetables are heated thoroughly.
 This ramen dish will now serve four people.

 - The addition of the chicken and vegetables offers more vitamins and more protein without adding much fat.
 Each serving still has close to 200 calories like the original ramen noodles, but each serving has 4.5 grams of fat, and less than two grams of saturated fat.
 We also have about 2.5 grams of fiber, lots of vitamin A, lutein and B vitamins.